Enhancing the hunt for new phenomena in dijet final-states using anomaly detection filters at the High-Luminosity Large Hadron Collider

 Electrons, muons, photons and jets are reconstructed from the stable particles with a lifetime longer than $3\cdot 10^{-10}$ seconds.
 The transverse momentum of the leptons and photons must be greater than 30~GeV.
-A cone energy is defined as sum of all energies in a core of the size $0.2$ in the azimuthal angle and pseudo-rapidity around the true direction of the lepton or photon.
+A cone energy is defined as the sum of all energies in a core of the size $0.2$ in the azimuthal angle ($\phi$) and pseudo-rapidity ($\eta$) around the true direction of the lepton or photon.
 To ensure the leptons and photons are isolated, their energy must contribute more than $90\%$ of the cone energy.
 The jets are reconstructed using the anti-$k_\text{T}$ algorithm~\cite{Cacciari:2008gp} with a distance parameter of $R=0.4$, implemented in the {\sc FastJet} package~\cite{Cacciari:2011ma}.
 The transverse momenta of jets must be greater than $30$~GeV, and the pseudorapidity must satisfy $|\eta|<2.4$.
-Jets are classified as $b$-jets, if the jet momentum matches the momentum of a $b$-quark and the $b$-quark contributes more than 50\% of the total jet energy.
-The $b$-jet fake rate is also included assuming an increase from 1\% to 6\% at the highest $p_\text{T}$~\cite{Aad:2015ydr}.
+Jets are classified as $b$-jets if the jet momentum matches the momentum of a $b$-quark using the requirement $dR<0.4$, where $dR$ is defined as the distance in $\phi$ and $\eta$ between the direction of the jet and the $b$-quark.
+Then we require that the $b$-quark contributes more than 50\% of the total jet energy.
+The $b$-jet fake rate is also included assuming an increase from 1\% at $p_\text{T}=30$~GeV to 6\% at $p_\text{T}=200$~GeV taken from Ref.~\cite{Aad:2015ydr}.
+A detector simulation was not used.
+Also, no pileup was included in the event samples.
+We expect that the invariant masses above 1.2~TeV is not strongly affected by pileup.